ademirconstantino/pirc/README.md

 This was one of my first projects using the Java 1.3 programming language.

-## License as tracted from the orginal project:
+## License as extracted from the orginal project:

 		      LICENÇA PÚBLICA GERAL GNU
 		       Versão 2, junho de 1991